Advice for expressing breast milk

-When actually expressing breast milk, start by making sure your breast is fully in the horn of the breast pump.
+When actually pumping breast milk, start by making sure your breast is fully in the horn of the breast pump.
 You need to create a seal to get things working efficiently.

 If you’re using an electric pump, begin slowly at first while ensuring that the pump is in the correct position and comfortable.
 You should see the milk dropping into the container.
 If there’s no milk there, try adjusting the pump on your breast to create a better seal.

-While you are expressing, simply use one hand to massage your breast from the armpits towards the nipple.
+While you are pumping, simply use one hand to massage your breast from the armpits towards the nipple.

-Be sure to express until the milk flow stops on each breast.
-How long this will take can depend from mum to mum and even day to day.
+Be sure to pump until the milk flow stops on each breast.
+How long this will take can depend from mom to mom and even day to day.
 Don’t worry if you only get a little milk though, as everyone is different and it will get easier.

-If you are having problems expressing breast milk, you might like to try something called a breast compression while you are expressing.
+If you are having problems pumping breast milk, you might like to try something called a breast compression while you are pumping.
 It will help to stimulate additional let-downs and thoroughly drain all of the milk ducts.

-After expressing breast milk from one breast, repeat the cycle again on the other breast.
+After pumping breast milk from one breast, repeat the cycle again on the other breast.

-It can feel a little odd expressing breast milk by hand, as well as taking a while to get the hang of the technique, so don’t worry if it takes a few attempts.
+It can feel a little odd pumping breast milk by hand, as well as taking a while to get the hang of the technique, so don’t worry if it takes a few attempts.